leomccormack/SPARTA/README.md

 ### Installing

-For each individual plug-in, simply open the Visual Studio (2015/2017) or X-code project file and build a release version
+Visual Studio (2015/2017) solutions, X-code project files, and Linux Makefiles are included in:

 ```
 audio_plugins/_SPARTA_X_/make/
 ```

-To generate project files for other IDEs or Linux makefiles, you can open and configure the included .jucer files with JUCE's Projucer App accordingly.
+To generate project files for other IDEs, you can open and configure the included .jucer files with JUCE's Projucer App accordingly.

 ## Authors